 Weather fronts have three types: stationary, warm, and cold.
 A stationary front is one that is stationary.
 A warm-cold air mass and a cold air mass meet each other and do not move.
 In a warm air front, a warm air mass collides with and rides over a cold air mass, which leads to long periods of precipitation and higher temperatures.
 A cold air mass is where a cold mass of air collides with a warm air mass, the warm air is pushed upward resulting in colder temperatures and the formation of thunderstorms and tornadoes.

 Clouds are structures formed from water condensation.
-Three main types of clouds are stratus, cumulus, and cirrus.
+The three main types of clouds are stratus, cumulus, and cirrus.

-Cumulus—These are clouds that are fluffy and at medium-level.
+- Cumulus—These are clouds that are fluffy and at medium-level.
 They appear flat on the bottom.
-With the exception of dark bottoms that signal rain, they usually signal fair weather.
+Except for dark bottoms that signal rain, they usually signal fair weather.

 Astronomy and the Solar System